Pug Corgi Mix Facts

 Pug mixed with corgi

 Your Porgi is an intelligent dog, and keeping them entertained and mentally active can help them in showcasing their traits.
-This hybrid dog, if not occupied, will sure to destroy things in the house within its reach.
+This hybrid dog, if not occupied, will be sure to destroy things in the house within its reach.

 Here are some puzzles or toys that you can buy that’ll help with the activities for your dog: